“Parenting is the hardest job there is.”

 Notice when you are getting angry

 The first thing is to become aware of how your body reacts when you are getting angry.
 Often thoughts register in your body before you are even aware of your corresponding feelings.
-Do you:

 - clench your teeth?